 Web Host

-an alternate interface to your normal Collect! program
+Collect!'s Web Host is an alternate interface to your normal

-interface monitors all Internet activity that takes place
+The Web Host interface monitors all Internet activity that

-as Collect! receives requests and posts information to
+takes place as Collect! receives requests and posts information

 Collect!
 Web Host